wkukka1/ai-autograding-feedback/README.md

 7. Ensure Markus Autotester docker container has the API Keys in an .env file and specified in the docker compose file.

 ##### Text Scope
-- Do the same as the code scope, but ensure that the student submission and instructor solution are .pdf files with the same naming assumption.
+- Do the same as the code scope, but ensure that the student submission and instructor solution are .pdf files.
 Also, ensure that python_tester_llm_pdf.py is uploaded as the test script.

 #### Running Python Autotester Examples
 ##### CNN Example